(Visited 4,620 times, 1 visits today)

 Transportation.
 Public transportation is excellent.
 The CTA El stop at State and Lake is near the property and serves 5 different routes, including Orange Line access to Midway Airport.
 The nearby Pedway enables all-weather access to the Red Line and the Blue Line to O’Hare Airport.
 CTA bus routes in the area provide citywide connections.

 Many residents will consider cabs their preferred form of public transportation, and taxi service is near-instantaneous at the property’s front door.
-IGO and zipcar car-sharing locations are within a block of the property.
+A zipcar car-sharing location is on-site.

-Share your take on 111 West Wacker
+Share your take on OneEleven

 If you have lived at or visited OneEleven, and are not a real estate agent, add your thoughts in a comment.
 Comments are moderated, and commercial messages are not allowed.